prometheus/client_ruby/README.md

 For Gauges, however, this may not be the right thing to do, depending on what they're measuring.
 You might want to take the maximum or minimum value observed in any process, rather than the sum of all of them.
+You may also want to export each process's individual value.

 In those cases, you should use the `store_settings` parameter when registering the metric, to specify an `:aggregation` setting.